 Alaska has some of the weakest gun laws in the country and the sixth highest gun death rate, which can only be reversed by enacting the gun safety policies proven to save lives.

 Alaska enacted a dangerous “stand your ground” law in 2014, removing the duty to retreat from a violent altercation in most public spaces.
-In 2022, Alaska had the seventh highest gun death rate among the states.
-In an average year, 171 people die from gun violence in the state.
-That means someone dies from gun violence every 51 hours.
-Seventy-two percent of these deaths are gun suicides, and 22% of them are gun homicides.
+In 2023, Alaska had the fifth highest gun death rate among the states.
+In an average year, 175 people die from gun violence in the state.
+That means someone dies from gun violence every two days.
+Seventy-one percent of these deaths are gun suicides, and 22% are gun homicides.
+In Alaska, the rate of gun deaths increased 23% from 2014 to 2023, compared to a 33% increase nationwide.

 What Alaska Does Well